 Merton

 § This page gives an overview of the Merton local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Merton in southwest London combines suburban living with cultural heritage, most famously Wimbledon, home of the world-renowned tennis championships.
 It offers a balance of parks, residential neighbourhoods, and good transport links.

-The administrative boundary of Merton can be viewed on OpenStreetMap: District Boundary of Merton.
+The administrative boundary of Merton can also be viewed on OpenStreetMap: District Boundary of Merton.

 Key Facts about Merton